Did a meddling uncle just blow up wedding bells on 'The Bachelorette’?

 Elsewhere on the evening's reality-show scene (spoiler alert)...

-Fame is fleeting: Meanwhile, on Claim to Fame, celebrity gene-pooler Olivia shot—and missed—with her guess that competitor Karsyn was related to NASCAR champ Jeff Gordon.
+Meanwhile, on Claim to Fame, celebrity gene-pooler Olivia shot — and missed — with her guess that competitor Karsyn was related to NASCAR champ Jeff Gordon.
 For her failed efforts, Olivia’s own claim to fame was revealed — she’s the niece of Jenny McCarthy — before she was shown the door.
 The irony is that not a single player had even the slightest inkling Olivia’s relative was McCarthy, so she probably had a decent shot at going the distance by avoiding discovery.
 If you’ve been following the show, you know that not only are the celebrity kinfolk connections surprisingly A-list (Tom Hanks, Dolly Parton, Eddie Murphy) but the game itself is tougher than you might expect.
 After all, competitors are quite a bit younger than the famous folks they’re trying to unearth, so there’s a big generation/knowledge gap and, of course, players have no internet access to track down their hunches.

+The Bachelorette airs Mondays at 8 p.m. on ABC; Stars on Mars airs Mondays at 8 p.m. on Fox; Claim to Fame airs Mondays at 10 p.m. on ABC.